Colored vertex models and $k$-tilings of the Aztec diamond: Appendix: Lozenge tilings

 \begin{remark} Under this bijection the partition function for $k$-tilings of the $a \times b \times c$ hexagon by lozenges is equal to the LLT polynomial $\mathcal{L}_{(\underbrace{\lambda,\ldots,\lambda}_{k \text{ times}})}(x_1,\ldots,x_{a+c};t)$ where $\lambda = (\underbrace{b,\ldots,b}_{a \text{ times}})$ and we take the specializations $x_i = 1$ for all $i=1,\ldots,a+c$. \end{remark}

-First, we consider a symmetry of the $k$-tilings. \begin{prop} Flipping a $k$-tilings of the $a\times b \times c$ hexagon across the vertical axis and reversing the order of the colors is a bijection between $k$-tilings of the $a\times b \times c$ hexagon and $k$-tilings of the $c\times b \times a$ hexagon such that a configuration with $j$ interactions maps to a configuration with $\binom{k}{2}(ab-bc)+j$ interactions. \end{prop} \begin{proof} Label the types of lozenges
+First, we consider a symmetry of the $k$-tilings. \begin{prop} Flipping a $k$-tilings of the $a\times b \times c$ hexagon across the vertical axis and reversing the order of the colors is a bijection between $k$-tilings of the $a\times b \times c$ hexagon and $k$-tilings of the $c\times b \times a$ hexagon such that a configuration with $j$ pairs of coupled lozenges maps to a configuration with $\binom{k}{2}(ab-bc)+j$ pairs of coupled lozenges. \end{prop} \begin{proof} Label the types of lozenges

 Note that every tiling of an $a\times b \times c$ hexagon has $ac$ lozenges of type 1, $bc$ lozenges of type 2, and $ab$ lozenges of type 3.
 After flipping across the vertical axis, those of type 2 map to those of type 3 and vice-versa, while those of type 1 stay the same.
 Let $\phi$ be the map that flips a $k$-tiling about the vertical axis and reverses the order of the colors.
 Under $\phi$ lozenges of type 2 map to those of type 3 and vice-versa, while those of type 1 stay the same.